ellethee/argparseinator/docs/source/argparseinator.rst

 config
 ------
-It could happen that we need a configuration dictionary or some else, mostly loaded from a file.
+It could happen that we need a configuration dictionary or something similare, usually loaded from a file.
 We can specify a dictionary with the configuration or a tuple to handle the configuration file and optionally a configuration error handler.
 It will be available as **self.cfg** if you use a subclass of ArgParseInated or